DMSO: What It's Actually Used For

 Market Data · US 2026

-For everyday joint and muscle pain — the reason most people try DMSO — here's how it stacks up on price against the common alternatives.
-DMSO is by far the cheapest; the trade-off is that it's the least proven.
+For everyday joint and muscle pain — the reason most people try DMSO at home — here's how it stacks up on price.
+DMSO is the cheapest; the honest trade-off is that, used by itself, it's the least proven of the cheap options.

 Cheapest